 Top Mommy & Me Classes in the DC Area

-DC families know just how precious the time is when their kids are still little, and they want to make the most of it.
-It can be fun, then, to find age- and lifestage-appropriate activities that moms, dads, and caregivers can do with their babies, toddlers, and preschoolers that make these short years even more memorable.
-A bonus: Many of these "mommy & me" class offerings do more for families than meet the eye - from getting postpartum moms feeling strong and fit again to getting a headstart on foreign language learning and motor skill development to finding friends who are in the thick of parenting right alongside you.
+DC families know just how precious time is when children are still little and they want to make the most of it.
+It can be fun, but also challenging to find age- and lifestage-appropriate activities that moms, dads, and caregivers can do with their babies, toddlers, and preschoolers to make these short years as memorable as possible.
+A bonus: Many of these "mommy & me" class offerings do more for families than meet the eye - from getting postpartum moms feeling strong and fit again, to getting a head-start on foreign language learning and motor skill development, to finding friends who are in the thick of parenting right alongside you.

 Musical Infants class for newborns through almost crawling babies.
 Photo by Molly Winston courtesy of Edlavitch DCJCC

 Various locations in Maryland (also Virginia, and Washington, DC)

 Pies, Korean BBQ, cupcakes, tacos, and Star Wars Galaxy snacks - oh my!
 Surprise the kids with fun and delicious mommy and me cooking lessons.
 Tiny Chefs run their own boot camps and classes that teach kiddos (and parents!) how to measure, combine, calculate, and follow recipes so that you can have your own adorable little chef at home.
 Designed for children ages 3-6.

 The Best Mommy & Me Locations in Northern Virginia

 Metamorphosis Art Enrichment Center